 Whether to Include the Shells

 Again, there is debate around this, so you’ll need to make the decision about what works for you and your dogs.
 With the shells included, the eggs are a more complete food.
 Just a like a dog might raid in the wild.
-Our boys get the shells with their raw eggs, but it’s often pooped out.
+Our boys get the shells dropped into the bowls with their raw eggs, like raiding a nest in the wild, but it’s often pooped out so they’re not really getting the nutritional benefits.
 Grinding can be easier on dogs’ mouths and more digestible.
 Depending on the food regulations in your area and what type of eggs you buy, shells may be treated.
 Eggs with shell also carry a higher salmonella risk.
-Choose with care if including the shell.
+Choose, handle, and prepare with care if including the shells.

 Cost and Storage

 Eggs are generally quite affordable, but have a limited shelf life.
 They also not very portable (haha!).
 That makes these crunchy little nuggets of dehydrated egg an interesting option for preparing eggs for longer-term storage or portable use.
-These will never replace our use of raw eggs, but onwards with the dehydrator experiment and verdict report!
+Dehydrated eggs will never replace our use of raw eggs, but onwards with the dehydrator experiment and verdict report.
+Into the dog treat test kitchen we go!

-Although our dogs get raw eggs with the shell, I took a multi-step approach to prepping the eggshells for grinding and inclusion in our egg mixture for dehydrating.
-That way, those of you with different supplies or health concerns can see a more thorough prep and I could be more confident in safe storage.
+Although our dogs usually get raw eggs with their shells, I took a multi-step approach to prepping the eggshells for grinding, then added it to my scramble (optional).
+That way, readers with different supplies or health concerns can see a more thorough prep option for eggshells, and I could be more confident in safe storage.
 It also makes it safer for the humans who may be exposed to the powder during grinding and use.

 Dehydrating Scrambled Eggs for Dog Treats and Food Toppers